Madeleine Doubek – Executive Director

-Liliana Scales is the Advocacy Director at CHANGE Illinois.
+Liliana Scales (she/her/hers) is the Advocacy Director at CHANGE Illinois.
 She leads coalition building, especially in support of independent redistricting, and represents the organization on the Just Democracy Illinois and Transform Illinois coalitions.
 She also is responsible for our Census 2020 outreach efforts.

 Prior to coming to CHANGE Illinois, Lili was the Vice President of External Relations and Resource Development for Volunteers of America of Illinois, a human services nonprofit in Chicago, serving veterans who are experiencing homelessness and children in foster care.
 Lili was responsible for leading all fundraising, media, marketing and advocacy efforts.
 In her spare time, she actively volunteered on congressional and city council campaigns.
 In addition, she has volunteered at: Horizons for Youth as a mentor, Mujeres Latinas en Accion as a young professional advisory committee member, and the Chicago Foundation for Women giving council.